nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## <i class="fa-solid fa-bolt-lightning"></i> Parameter shortcuts

-Most parameters in KonTActs come equipped with their equivalent shortcuts.
+All parameters in KonTActs come equipped with their equivalent shortcuts.

 | Parameter     | Shortcut |
 |---------------|----------|